btrettel/blastersim/to-do.md

         - constant pressure test with atmospheric pressure and friction
             - seigel_theory_1965 eq.
 3-2 is a simpler version of this (just subtract atmospheric and friction pressures from the pressure to factor those in)
             - Can test the following: `x`, `x_dot`, `e_f`
-    - Check that `i_cv_mirror` is less than or equal to the number of CVs when appropriate.
     - Check that derivatives are correct in special cases where something is set to zero with no derivatives.
 Check for "TODO: Not sure the derivatives of this should be zero."
     - tests for `test_const`, `p_eos`, `temp_cv`, and others for `MIRROR_CV_TYPE`
     - Tests for io.f90